ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_mux_axi/uz_mux_axi.rst

 =================

 - The user selects the trigger source for ADC triggering via the ``#define`` ``INTERRUPT_ISR_SOURCE_USER_CHOICE`` in ``uz_global_configuration.h``
-- The selected trigger source also triggers the ISR in the R5 processor
+- The selected trigger source also triggers the ISR in the R5 processor (see also :ref:`r5_interrupts`)
 - Below, as well as in ``uz_global_configuration.h``, the user will find the valid interrupt source options:

 .. code-block:: c